federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 	- 'format' attribute is tested for WMS or ESRI REST services.
 	- Stream 1 is split into two:
 	  - Stream 1a sends 'format' attributes with WMS or ESRI REST values to the HTTP Caller
-	    - HTTP Caller performs a 'GET' function on each WMS or ESRI REST url.
-Functioning URLs will receive a response and be sent to the output port.
+	    - HTTP Caller performs a 'GET' function on each WMS or ESRI REST URL.
+Functioning URL's will receive a response and be sent to the output port.
 Non-functioning URL's will be filtered out.
 		- Out of scope attributes are removed.
 		- Stream 1a is sent to ListBuilder transformer.
-	  - Stream 1b sends 'format' attributes that do not have WMS or ESRI REST values to the List Builder transformer
+	  - Stream 1b sends format attributes that do not have WMS or ESRI REST values to the List Builder transformer
 	- Stream 1a and 1b are remerged at the ListBuilder transformer, and the resources{} list is rebuilt from the exploded attributes.
 	- Stream 1 is sent to the FeatureMerger transformer.
   - Stream 2 removes the resources{} attribute list.